Holocaust Memorial Center Library Archive

 Friday: 9:30 AM – 12:00 PM

-Last admittance to the HMC is 1 hour prior to close.
+Last admittance is one hour prior to close.

 The Library Archive is open to the public.